A Flame in Hali: Book Two

 Leronis Dyannis Ridenow discovers a dangerous matrix operating at the bottom of Hali Lake.
 She and colleagues from Hali Tower explore the lake and discover the ancient foundations of the original Hali Tower, destroyed in nearly a thousand years earlier in an event known as The Cataclysm.
 They realize that a distant tower, Cedestri, is drawing power from the remnants of an ancient matrix in the lake to make laran weapons.

 Hali Tower asks Dyannis' brother, Varzil, to join them in an effort to shut down Cedestri's activities.
 As the matrix circle starts its work, Eduin's mob arrives at Hali Lake and attacks.
 Dyannis summons an illusion in the form of a dragon, panicking the mob and causing injuries.
 The laranzu'in help as many as they can, but a few are beyond help, and die.
 Dyannis is consumed with guilt over her actions, though both Varzil and her Keeper acknowledge that she had little choice.

 Varzil asks her to accompany him on a trip to persuade Cedestri Tower to join The Compact.
 As they near their objective, they witness the firebombing of Cedestri Tower by their long-time enemy, Isoldir.
 Varzil's party renders aid to the survivors, and is able to persuade Cedestri of the necessity of The Compact.

 Book Three

 Eduin and Saravio leave Thendara to escape arrest after the riot at Hali Lake.

 The mental voice of his father is a growing problem for Eduin, and his dependence on Saravio's singing grows daily.
-However, Saravio's increasing use of his gift is causing his own mental deterioration, and he now frequently lapses into multi-day comas.
+Saravio's increasing use of his gift, however, is causing his own mental deterioration, and he now frequently lapses into multi-day comas.
 Eduin spurs him on with fake visions of the mythical Naotalba.

 Upon arrival in the city of Kirella, they begin representing themselves as brothers, Eduardo Hernandez and Sandoval the Blessed.
 Eduin weasels his way into the court of Lord Brynon Aillard, whose daughter, Romilla, suffers from severe depression.
 After a few false starts, they are able to prove that Saravio's gift does indeed lighten Romilla's dark mood.
 They make an ally of Domna Mhari, the household leronis.